Ear Piercing Myths Debunked: What Actually Affects Healing

 When you choose professional piercing, you can expect:

-• Sterilized equipment: Trained experts use single-use, sterile needles, guaranteeing a clean procedure.
+• Sterilized equipment: Trained experts use single-use, sterile needles for a clean procedure.

-• Modern safe practices: Traditional methods are combined with contemporary techniques to minimize trauma and promote healing.
+• Modern safe practices: Traditional methods are combined with current techniques to minimize trauma and support healing.

 • Regulatory oversight: Regulatory bodies advocate for safe practices, so you can trust trained healthcare providers.